IntelligentDDS/GEM/README.md

 # GEM

-This repo provides official code for "Subgraphs as First-Class Citizens in Incident Management for Large-Scale Online Systems: An Evolution-Aware Framework".
+This repo provides official code for "Subgraphs as First-Class Citizens in Incident Management for Large-Scale Online Systems: An Evolution-Aware Framework" (TSE 2025).

 # 📖 Introduction